-Swiss chard is not only a superstar in Mediterranean cooking, but is also one of the most nutritious vegetables around today.
-It has distinctly large, dark green leaves, which are harvested at various stages of maturity.
-The whole plant with tender, young leaves can be used for salads, while the individual large-sized, mature leaves can be harvested for sautéing and cooking dishes.
+Swiss chard is not just a superstar in Mediterranean cooking, but is also one of the most nutritious vegetables known today.
+It has distinctly large, dark green leaves, which can be harvested either while they are young and tender or after they've completely matured.
+The whole plant can be used for salads, while the individual large-sized, mature leaves can be harvested for sautéing and cooking dishes.1

-The vegetable is known by many names, including silverbeet, spinach beet, perpetual spinach, bright lights, crab beet, and seakale beets.
-In South Africa, however, it is simply called spinach.
-It has been around for centuries, but has been confused with beets and other vegetables like cardoon because of their physical similarities.
+The vegetable is known by many names, including silverbeet, spinach beet, perpetual spinach, mangold, crab beet and seakale beets.2 In South Africa, however, it is simply called spinach.3 It has been around for centuries, but has been confused with beets and other vegetables like cardoon because of their physical similarities.4

 Health Benefits of Swiss Chard

-While it has not been as extensively studied as other vegetables like beets and spinach, Swiss chard has earned its right to be routinely included in healthy diets around the world.
-It has an impressive phytonutrient profile, as easily recognized in its vibrant colors, from dark greens to red, purple, and a rainbow of colors in its stalks and veins.
-Phytonutrients are a source of antioxidant, anti-inflammatory, and whole body benefits.
+While Swiss chard has not been as extensively studied as other vegetables like beets and spinach, it's earned its right to be included in healthy diets around the world.
+It has an impressive phytonutrient profile,10 easily recognized in its vibrant colors — from dark greens to red, purple and a rainbow of colors in its stalks and veins.
+Phytonutrients are a source of antioxidant, anti-inflammatory properties and other whole-body benefits.11

-Swiss chard is very low in calories, or only about 19 calories per 100 grams of fresh, raw leaves.
-It is also an excellent source of vitamin C, its fresh leaves providing about 33 percent of recommended levels per 100 grams.
-Vitamin C helps quench free radicals and reactive oxygen species (ROS), and studies link the regular consumption of C-rich foods to the maintenance of normal connective tissue, prevention of iron deficiency, boosting immunity.
+Swiss chard is very low in calories, only about 19 calories per 100 grams of fresh, raw leaves.
+It is also an excellent source of vitamin C, its fresh leaves providing about 30 milligrams per 100 grams.12 Vitamin C helps quench free radicals and reactive oxygen species (ROS),13 and studies linked the regular consumption of C-rich foods to the maintenance of normal connective tissue,14 prevention of iron deficiency, and for boosting immunity.15